 The insurance does not cover the costs incurred when the insured waives the right to legal aid from public funds, or costs incurred when the insured waives the right to compensation for costs from the counter party.

 The insurance does not cover costs or value of own work, loss of income, travel and board and lodging or other costs for the insured.

 Compensation may be paid when the parties have reached a settlement or for other reasons do not take the case to court.

 3 Insurance claim

 Insurance claims shall be submitted on a special form, which is found on Kammarkollegiet’s website www.kammarkollegiet.se.
 Claims shall be signed by both the insured and the authority.
 The person requesting compensation shall also do the following:

-2. submit a specified claim for compensation and attach original receipts and other verifications,
+2. Submit a specified claim for compensation and attach receipts or other verifications,

 4 General conditions

 With the exception of lump sum payments for disability or death, the insurance only compensates damage or expenses to the extent that these cannot be covered by other insurance, ordinance or law.